 Still not sure how to overcome the feeling that no one cares about you?
-Speak to a counselor today who can walk you through the process.
-Simply click here to connect with one of the experienced counselors on BetterHelp.com.
+Speak to a therapist today who can walk you through the process.
+Simply click here to connect with one of the experienced therapists on BetterHelp.com.

 You may also like:

 - How To Deal With Loneliness And Cope With Feelings Of Isolation

 - If You’re A Loner, You’ll Understand These 9 Benefits To Being One